precice/precice.github.io_old/09-workshop.md

 <p>Instructors: <a href="https://www5.in.tum.de/wiki/index.php/Gerasimos_Chourdakis,_M.Sc.">Gerasimos Chourdakis</a>, <a href="https://www5.in.tum.de/wiki/index.php/Dr._rer._nat._Benjamin_Uekermann">Benjamin Uekermann</a><br/>
 Affiliation: Technical Univerisy of Munich, Eindhoven University of Technology, preCICE developers.</p>
 <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
 <p>We will couple two simple Python codes, discussing the basic methods of the preCICE API and the structure of the configuration file.
-We will then also look into cases from the preCICE tutorials.</p>
+We will then also look into tools useful for developing and debugging coupled simulations.</p>
-<p>Please bring your own laptop, with preCICE v2 and the Python bindings installed.
+<p>Please bring your own laptop, with preCICE v2, Python 3.6 or newer, and the Python bindings installed.
+Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.
 A VM image for VirtualBox will also be available.</p>
 </details>

 <details class="workshop-event" id="intro"><summary>Introduction Blitz</summary>